 Colcom has given tens of millions of dollars to Tanton's groups, including FAIR, CIS, and NumbersUSA since 2001.
 From 2008-2010 alone, Colcom gave over 25 million dollars to these and other anti-immigrant organizations.

 Cordelia Scaife May, founder and director the Colcom Foundation until her death in 2005, was an environmentalist committed to population control and believed limiting immigration was a way to succeed in this endeavor.
 Since 2001, Colcom has been the primary funder for many groups in the anti-immigrant John Tanton Network, giving over $17 million to NumbersUSA, almost $15 million to the Federation for American Immigration Reform, and more than $6 million to the Center for Immigration Studies.

 Richard Scaife, through his management of the Carthage Foundation and the Sarah Scaife Foundation, and together with the Scaife Family Foundation (controlled by Richard Scaife’s children since 2001) has donated more than $4 million to FAIR and more than $3 million to CIS since the early 1990s.
 Additionally, since 2001, the foundations have given ProEnglish $285,000 and NumbersUSA $987,500.
 The Scaife Family Foundation is also the sole funder of ProEnglish.

 Funding Islamophobia in the United States

-By 1999, the Washington Post reported that Scaife's foundations had given $340 million to conservative causes and institutions.
-By 2002, they held more than $320 million in assets, and in that year alone they gave away more than $22 million.
-Grant recipients included:
+In 1999, the Washington Post reported that Scaife's foundations had given $340 million to conservative causes and institutions.

 - American Civil Rights Union